zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 2. On the Add access policy blade, configure the following:

-    a.  **Select principal**: Enter "Contoso Insurance Web API" into the Select box, select the app from the list of results, and select **Select**.
+    a.  **Select principal**: Enter "Contoso Insurance Web API" into the Select box, select the app from the list of results, and select **Select**

     b.  **Secret permissions**: Select Get and List in the drop down